celalcakiroglu/tsc/WebGL_Tri.rst

 - *index*
 - *nodeIndices*: A list containing the indices of the three vertices that belong to the triangle.
 Each triangle has a first, second and third node index.
 As a result the vertices of a triangle are ordered.
-- A Float32Array with six members consisting of the x and y coordinates of the triangle (for OpenGL purposes).
+- A Float32Array with six members consisting of the x and y coordinates of the vertices (for OpenGL purposes).
-- For each vertex of the triangle two vectors are defining pointing from the vertex towards the other two vertices.
+- For each vertex of the triangle two vectors are defined pointing from the vertex towards the other two vertices.
 Using these vectors the interior angles of the triangle are computed.
 - An array containing the interior angles of the triangle.
 The interior angles have the same order as the vertices.